onzfonz/comp227/src/content/2/en/part2d.md

 }
 ```

-We create a new object for the task but omit the `id` property since it's better to let the server generate ids for our resources!
+We create a new object for the task but omit the `id` property since it's better to let the server generate IDs for our resources!

 The object is sent to the server using the axios `post` method.
 The registered event handler logs the response that is sent back from the server to the console.